pyomeca/bioptim/README.md

 objective_functions.add(ObjectiveFcn.Lagrange.TRACK_TORQUE, target=tau_ref)
 ```

 This is a good example of how to load data for tracking tasks, and how to plot data.
+The extra parameter
+`axis_to_track` allows users to specify the axes on which to track the markers (x and y axes in this example).
-This example is closed to
-the example_save_and_load.py and custom_plotting.py files you can find in the examples/getting_started repository.
+This example is closed to the example_save_and_load.py and custom_plotting.py files you can find in the
+examples/getting_started repository.

 ### The track_markers_with_torque_actuators.py file
 This example is a trivial box that must superimpose one of its corner to a marker at the beginning of the movement
 and superimpose the same corner to a different marker at the end.
 It is a clone of
+'getting_started/custom_constraint.py'

-'getting_started/custom_constraint.py' It is designed to show how to use the `TORQUE_ACTIVATIONS_DRIVEN` which limits
+It is designed to show how to use the `TORQUE_ACTIVATIONS_DRIVEN` which limits
 the torque to [-1; 1].
 This is useful when the maximal torque are not constant.
 Please note that this dynamic then
 to not converge when it is used on more complicated model.
 A solution that defines non-constant constraints seems a
 better idea.
-An example of which can be found with the bioptim paper.
+An example of which can be found with the `bioptim` paper.

 Let's take a look at the structure of the code.
 First, tau_min, tau_max and tau_init are respectively initialized
 to -1, 1 and 0 if the integer `actuator_type` (which is a parameter of the `prepare_ocp` function) equals to 1.